|

 choose me?

 Lessien thought carefully before replying.
-No one knows
+As you know,

-but the celebrant knows exactly how the Valar make the Lady known
+one but the celebrant himself knows how Yavanna makes the Lady

-to him.
-But it is my belief that, ultimately, the choice lies
+known to himit is my belief that, ultimately, the choice

 it may beis expression of his own heart.